cghoffmann/mjoindices/README.md

   the computed Empirical Orthogonal Functions (EOFs) and the Principal Components (PCs) in two individual files, which can also be configured in the source code.
 In addition, it will save a few plots into a directory, which can also be configured in the source.
 These plots show the agreement with the original OMI values (slight deviations are expected due to numerical differences.
-This will be detailed in the corresponding software meta paper).
+This is explained in detail in the corresponding software meta paper).

   Note that you can use this example also as a template to calculate OMI values with your own OLR data.
   In order to do that, you have to adapt only two parts of the code, which are also marked in the code documentation.